101 (album and film): Background

 Depeche Mode had released their previous album, Music for the Masses in September 1987 and had followed up with the successful Music for the Masses Tour, which ran through June 1988.
 The tour had a US leg in December 1987, and when a second US leg was scheduled between April and June 1988, the band decided to document the leg and cap off the tour with a special show.
 Singer Dave Gahan told press in interviews that the band wanted a video that reflected the highs and lows of spending 10 months on the road for a tour.
 Said Gahan, "We didn't want to make a run-of-the-mill 'band on stage' type of film that's been done [by others] so many times. ...
 We wanted to make an honest film about what it's really like," and show the backstage disagreements, discussions, and the fans.

 Venue

 The band wanted to finish their successful tour with a large, final show.
 Their initial idea was to do a free concert somewhere, but that idea was quickly abandoned.
-When the Rose Bowl was suggested, it was met with skepticism by the band's US label Sire Records, who were concerned that, because the venue was so large, it wouldn't sell out, and if it didn't sell out, it would suggest that the band's growing success was fraudulent.
+When the Rose Bowl was suggested, it was met with scepticism by the band's US label Sire Records, who were concerned that, because the venue was so large, it wouldn't sell out, and if it didn't sell out, it would suggest that the band's growing success was fraudulent.
 In addition, the label was concerned because they thought that the venue hadn't been used to host a concert since the 1970's, although it had in fact been host to a musical event just six years earlier, when a concert was held there with performers including Stevie Wonder, Aretha Franklin, Quincy Jones and Luther Vandross.